djquigon/wallet-watchoor/README.md

 ## Where can I find out more?

-Head to [walletwatchoor.net](https://walletwatchoor.net) and see the learn more tab for an in depth handobook covering how to use the app and its various features.
+Head to [walletwatchoor.net](https://walletwatchoor.net) and see the learn more tab for an in depth handbook covering how to use the app and its various features.